 The condition, which can be dealt with Bipolar Disorder Treatment, is mainly characterised by powerful mood swings, consisting of extreme emotional highs and lows.
 Switching between episodes of mania or hypomania and depression can hold a tight grip on individuals’ entire existence, impairing their ability to perform well in their daily roles as family members, friends, coworkers, or romantic partners when left untreated.
 If you’ve watched the series ‘Succession’ (no spoilers!), you might see some of these signs in Kendall’s highs and lows in the third season.

 Can someone with bipolar have a normal relationship?

 Becoming romantically involved and striving to maintain a healthy relationship is a beautiful journey, including the challenges it poses.
 When you combine bipolar and relationships, this somewhat rocky ride can quickly grow out of proportion and turn into an emotional rollercoaster.
 Navigating it is unarguably tricky, yet not impossible.
 The key to success boils down to the continued commitment to the treatment of Bipolar, awareness of the bipolar disorder, open communication and mutual support.
 Relationship Counselling for the person with Bipolar or their partner could also prove effective.

-How does a bipolar person act in a relationship?
+How does a person with bipolar act in a relationship?

 The main characteristic of bipolar disorder is the powerful shift in mood between mania, hypomania and depression, which naturally alter an individual’s behaviour.